Metonymi/we3tasks/README.md

  pip install -r requirements.txt
  ```

  If you don't want to use virtualenv, just run the pip command.
+Ignore any errors about the sklearn install.
+There's a [bug](https://github.com/scikit-learn/scikit-learn/issues/4164) that throws a vague error about the install failing with numpy, but it should be fine.

  # Data assembly